upcmarina/flexamino/README.md

 # INSTALLATION

-In order to install **FlexA, clone the current repository to your local machine:
+In order to install **FlexAmino** first of all you must clone the current repository to your local machine:
 ```
 git clone https://github.com/upcmarina/structural_biology.git
 ```

-Before running **FlexAmino**, you need to install some dependencies.
-This step can be done by hand or in an automatized way typing the following commands (having root permission):
+Once the repository is cloned, you need to install some dependencies.
+You have two options, either install them by hand or install them in an automatized way typing the following commands (having root permissions):
 ```
 apt-get install python3-setuptools